ddamian-SLO/python-pub/README.md

 # python-pub
 Repository for various Python Projects.
-More repositories will be made the bigger this gets.
+Right now I am working through a couple of different Python books.
+If I make any bigger projects I'll segregate them out into different repositories depending on how big they are.